Piriya365/Piriya365/README.md

 Software tester
 ---------------

-* 🌍  I'm based in Chaingmai,Thailand
+* 🌍  I'm based in Chiangmai,Thailand
 * ✉️  You can contact me at [thephoo7@gmail.com](mailto:thephoo7@gmail.com)
 * 🤝  I'm open to collaborating on Software tester